abdelhalimyasser/CS111-Sheets-Answer/README.md

 ---

 ## 📝 License
-This project is licensed under the **MIT License** – you are free to use, share, and modify.
+This project is licensed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute the code with proper attribution.